User Guide: OONI Probe Mobile App

 Now that you have completed the onboarding process, you can start running OONI Probe to measure internet censorship!

-The Dashboard of the OONI Probe mobile app includes 5 cards, each of which entails OONI Probe tests:
+The Dashboard of the OONI Probe mobile app includes 6 cards, each of which entails OONI Probe tests:

 Step 1.
 Tap Run to run your first OONI Probe tests.

-Once you tap “Run” OONI Probe will launch all tests available (included in all cards) in one go!
+Tap “Run tests” button at the bottom of the screen and OONI Probe will launch all tests available (included in all cards) in one go!

 If you tap the Running line the fullscale window with ongoing tests will open: